Candi Staton

-Canzetta Maria "Candi" Staton (/ˈsteɪtən/, STAY-tən) (born March 13, 1940) is an American singer–songwriter, best known in the United States for her 1970 remake of Tammy Wynette's "Stand by Your Man" and her 1976 disco chart-topper "Young Hearts Run Free".
+Canzetta Maria "Candi" Staton (/ˈsteɪtən/, STAY-tən) (born March 13, 1940) is an American singer, best known in the United States for her 1970 cover of Tammy Wynette's "Stand by Your Man" and her 1976 disco chart-topper "Young Hearts Run Free".
 In Europe, Staton's biggest selling record is the anthemic "You Got the Love" from 1986, released in collaboration with the Source.
-Staton was inducted into the Christian Music Hall of Fame and is a four-time Grammy Award nominee.
+Staton was inducted into the Christian Music Hall of Fame and is a five-time Grammy Award nominee.

 Biography

 Early life and career

 Born in Hanceville, Alabama, Staton and her sister Maggie were sent to Nashville, Tennessee at around age 11 or 12 for school.
 While attending Jewell Christian Academy, Staton's vocal abilities were soon noticed by her peers and the school's pastor.
 Amazed by her voice, the pastor paired Staton and her sister with a third girl, Naomi Harrison, and they formed the Jewell Gospel Trio.
 As teenagers, the group toured the traditional gospel circuit during the 1950s with the Soul Stirrers, C. L. Franklin and Mahalia Jackson.
-They recorded several sides for Nashbro, Apollo and Savoy Records between 1953 and 1963.
+They recorded several sides for Nashboro, Apollo and Savoy Records between 1953 and 1963.